Asymptotic Distribution and Detection Thresholds for Two-Sample Tests Based on Geometric Graphs

 Many of the tests mentioned above can be studied in the general framework of graph-based two-sample tests \cite{BBB}, which include the tests based on geometric graphs, as well as those based on data depth.
-To this end, we have the following definition: A \emph{graph functional} $\sG$ in $\R^d$ defines a graph for all finite subsets of $\R^d$, that is, given $S\subset \R^d$ finite, $\sG(S)$ is a graph with vertex set $S$.
-A graph functional is said to be {\it undirected/directed} if the graph $\sG(S)$ is an undirected/directed graph with vertex set $S$.
+To this end, we have the following definition: A \emph{graph functional} $\sG$ in $\R^{d}$ defines a graph for all finite subsets of $\R^{d}$, that is, given $S\subset\R^{d}$ finite, $\sG(S)$ is a graph with vertex set $S$.
+A graph functional is said to be \emph {undirected/directed} if the graph $\sG(S)$ is an undirected/directed graph with vertex set $S$.
 We assume that $\sG(S)$ has no self loops and multiple edges, that is, no edge is repeated more than once in the undirected case, and no edge in the same direction is repeated more than once in the directed case.
 The set of edges in the graph $\sG(S)$ will be denoted by $E(\sG(S))$.

-\begin{defn}[Bhattacharya \cite{BBB}] Let $\sX_{N_1}$ and $\sY_{N_2}$ be i.i.d. samples of size $N_1$ and $N_2$ from densities $f$ and $g$, respectively, as in (\ref{2}).
-The {\it 2-sample test statistic based on the graph functional $\sG$} is defined as
+\begin{defn}[Bhattacharya \cite{BBB}] Let $\sX _{N_{1}}$ and $\sY_{N_{2}}$ be i.i.d. samples of size $N_{1}$ and $N_{2}$ from densities $f$ and $g$, respectively, as in (\ref{2}).
+The \emph{2-sample test statistic based on the graph functional $\sG$} is defined as

-\end{defn} If $\sG$ is an undirected graph functional, then the statistic~\eqref{graph2test} counts the number of edges in the graph $\sG(\sX_{N_1}\cup \sY_{N_2})$ with one end point in $\sX_{N_1}$ and the other in $\sY_{N_2}$.
-If $\sG$ is a directed graph functional, then~\eqref{graph2test} is the number of directed edges with the outward end in $\sX_{N_1}$ and the inward end in $\sY_{N_{2}}$.
+\end{defn} If $\sG$ is an undirected graph functional, then the statistic \eqref {graph2test} counts the number of edges in the graph $\sG(\sX _{N_{1}}\cup\sY_{N_{2}})$ with one end point in $\sX_{N_{1}}$ and the other in $\sY_{N_{2}}$.
+If $\sG$ is a directed graph functional, then \eqref{graph2test} is the number of directed edges with the outward end in $\sX_{N_{1}}$ and the inward end in $\sY_{N_{2}}$.
 The null hypothesis is generally rejected for ``small'' values of the statistic \eqref{graph2test}.
-This includes the Friedman-Rafsky (FR) test~ \cite{fr} (based on the MST), the test based on the $K$-NN graph \cite{henzenn,schilling}, the cross match test~\cite{rosenbaum} (based on minimum non-bipartite matching), among others.
+This includes the Friedman--Rafsky (FR) test \cite{fr} (based on the MST), the test based on the $K$-NN graph \cite{henzenn,schilling}, the cross match test \cite{rosenbaum} (based on minimum non-bipartite matching), among others.
 These tests are asymptotically distribution-free, universally consistent and computationally efficient (both in sample size and in dimension), making them particularly attractive for modern statistical applications.

-Zuo and He \cite{zuolimitdist} proved the asymptotic normality of the Liu-Singh rank sum statistic under general alternatives.
-However, the limiting distribution of the statistic~\eqref{graph2test} under the alternative, for tests based on geometric graphs, remained open.
-In this paper, we settle this problem for stabilizing geometric graphs (which include the FR-test and the test based on the $K$-NN graph) in the Poissonized setting.